Workplace Retaliation Lawyer in Allentown, PA

 What Laws Prohibit Workplace Retaliation?

-Each of the above laws prohibit the same sort of conduct at work.
+Each of the above laws prohibits the same sort of conduct at work.
 However, they apply to different kinds of employers:

-• Pennsylvania employers with 20 or more employees for the the ADEA
+- Pennsylvania employers with 20 or more employees for the ADEA

-• Any employer that fall under their local city regulations
+- Any employer that falls under the local city regulations

 All of these laws generally prohibit the same kind of retaliatory conduct in the workplace.
 The biggest difference between the laws is to which employers they apply.
 For example: